-Michelle Rodriguez L’24, MBE’24 never expected to go to law school – she only dreamed of it.
+Michelle Rodriguez L’24, GR’24 never expected to go to law school – she only dreamed of it.

 When she tells her story, Rodriguez begins by explaining that she embodies a multitude of intersecting identities and holds several seemingly disparate but ultimately cohesive interests.
 Rodriguez grew up in California, just north of Los Angeles.
 A triplet and one of five total siblings, she truly began to connect with her Latin heritage in earnest as a young adult.

 The inescapable pull of justice

 Though she considered entering the University of California, San Diego as a Philosophy major, Rodriguez was bothered by the idea that theorizing morality would not satisfy her desire to help people.
 Instead, she declared a major in Neuroscience.
 To Rodriguez, whose family has experienced a number of medical obstacles, becoming a doctor seemed like a practical choice.